s501936242/node-stl/README.md

 node-stl
 ========

-Parse *STL* files with Node.js and get volume, weight, and the bounding box.
+Parse *STL* files with Node.js and get volume, weight,surface area and the bounding box.

 ## example